Careers at Lifespan Health System

 What is the time commitment?

-We ask that you commit to a minimum of two to four hours each week for at least 100 hours, over the course of a year, or two school semesters.
+We ask that you commit to a minimum four hours each week for a least 100 hours, over the course of a year or two school semesters.
+For our summer program, you must be available once a week for the entire summer, or for a minimum six hours per week, for eight weeks.

 Does volunteering guarantee me a job at the hospital after I complete my volunteer commitment?

-Volunteering is an excellent step to learn about careers in health care.
+Volunteering is an excellent step to learn about careers in healthcare.
 It does not guarantee you a paid position.
-If your priority is to have employment, please go to Lifespan Careers website.
+If you are interested in employment at Lifespan, please visit the Lifespan Careers page.

 I have a group that wants to volunteer for a day.
 Is that possible?